Decomposing Body of Navy Commander Found in Shallow Well in Kaduna - THISDAYLIVE

 Chiemelie Ezeobi

-The decomposing body of the Commandant of Command Secondary School of the Armed Forces Command and Staff College (AFCSC), Jaji, Kaduna, Navy Commander Oluwayemisi Ogundana, with service number NN/ 2367, was found on Sunday in a shallow well.
+The decomposing body of the Commandant of Command Secondary School of the Armed Forces Command and Staff College (AFCSC), Jaji, Kaduna, Navy Commander Oluwayemisi Ogundana, with service number NN/ 2367, was found in a shallow well yesterday.

-THISDAY can exclusively report that her body was found and recovered at about 12.45pm, in Agwanloyo by the railway, inside an abandoned shallow well near Deeper Life Bible Church in Jaji Cantonment.
+THISDAY gathered that her body was found and recovered at about 12.45p.m., in Agwanloyo by the railway, inside an abandoned shallow well near Deeper Life Bible Church in Jaji Cantonment.

-Already, two suspects have been arrested.
-The suspects are Mr Bernard Simon, a teacher at the Command Secondary School, Jaji and his alleged accomplice, Mr Ibrahlm Maman.
+Already, two suspects – one Mr. Bernard Simon, a teacher at the Command Secondary School, Jaji and his alleged accomplice, Mr. Ibrahim Maman, have been arrested.

-Although the military authorities are yet to fully unravel the circumstances surrounding her death, a senior personnel who spoke to THISDAY on condition of anonymity, said they were keeping the two suspects in custody for further investigation.
+Although the military authorities were yet to fully unravel the circumstances surrounding her death, a senior personnel who spoke to THISDAY on condition of anonymity, said they are keeping the two suspects under close custody for further investigation.

-Ogundana was on Friday last week declared missing after concerted efforts to ascertain her whereabouts proved abortive.
+Ogundana was on Friday declared missing after concerted efforts to ascertain her whereabouts probed abortive.

-According to the situation report from the AFCSC Jaji, the deceased was confirmed missing after military personnel broke into her apartment and found her phone ringing and her whereabouts unknown.
+According to the situation report from the AFCSC, Jaji, the deceased was confirmed missing after the military authorities broke into her apartment and found her phone ringing and her whereabouts unknown.

 The incident was thereafter reported to the authorities when her cell phone was ringing repeatedly and she did not pick her calls.